biso1991/django_Job_Recommender_System_classification_model/README.md

 # django_Jobs
   # Description:
-  Our project aims to assist users in finding the best-fitting job opportunities by analyzing their information and skills.
-It leverages advanced predictive models to classify and recommend job listings that align with your career goals.
+Our goal is to empower users to create their careers by simplifying the resume building and application sending process.
-  # Backend Environment: Docker
+  # Backend Environment: Docker,docker compose,
   # Frameworks and Tools:
       asgiref==3.4.1
       beautifulsoup4==4.9.1